Skeleton-based Relational Reasoning for Group Activity Analysis: Group Interaction Relational Network

 In case the GIRN is being applied on a scenario with well-defined individual actions, where annotations are available during training, our architecture can accommodate the individual label information in order to improve the relationship feature learning.
 With some modifications to Eq.~(\ref{eq:base_girn}), the individual module can be defined as:

-where $f_I$ is the same function as $f_G$, but with its own set of parameters that are shared between individuals, and $\overline{\mathcal{R}^{\tilde{p}}}$ is the pooled relationships from the individuals other than $p$ (i.e. all persons except $p$).
+where $f_I$ is implemented as an MLP similar to $f_G$, but with its own set of parameters that are shared between individuals, and $\overline{\mathcal{R}^{\tilde{p}}}$ is the pooled relationships from the individuals other than $p$ (i.e. all except the person $p$).

-To couple the auxiliary individual modules into the training of our architecture, the loss function in Eq.~(\ref{eq:loss_girn_grp}) is redefined to:
+To couple the auxiliary individual modules into the training of our architecture, the loss function in Eq.~(\ref{eq:loss_girn_grp}) is redefined as:

-such that $\boldsymbol{\hat{y}}_{G,g}$ and $\boldsymbol{\hat{y}}_{I,i}$ are the ground-truth values for the group activity and individual action labels, and $\boldsymbol{y}_{G,g}$ and $\boldsymbol{y}_{I,i}$ are the predictions computed by the softmax layers. $N_G$ and $N_I$ are the numbers of classes for group activity and individual action respectively.
+such that $\boldsymbol{\hat{y}}_{G,g}$ and $\boldsymbol{\hat{y}}_{I,i}$ are the ground-truth values for the group activity and individual action labels, and $\boldsymbol{y}_{G,g}$ and $\boldsymbol{y}_{I,i}$ are the predictions computed by the softmax layers, respectively. $N_G$ and $N_I$ are the numbers of classes for group activity and individual action respectively.
 The loss component coming from the individual actions is divided by the total number of individuals ($N$), so that the group activity recognition be prioritized during the learning process.
-However, we multiply this component by a factor of 2, because this improves the performance slightly.
+However, we multiply this component by a factor of 2 to improve the performance.